Sharing the Past

 (Children bringing fuel for the school fire.)

 The two Justices of the Peace, Henry Chester of Carstown and Francis Donagh of Newtown, arrived at Termonfeckin courthouse in their carriages at the same time.
 Mr Edbrooke had the front doors open and as they filed into the courtroom the small waiting crowd gathered in behind them; some to have their cases heard, others to listen in on their neighbours woes.
-As it was a busy listing both Justices sat down behind a wooden table and intimated to Edbrooke to begin proceedings with haste.
-The usual suspects then presented themselves before the justices; cases of drunkenness, neighbours falling out, poaching on the Boyne, children not attending school, trespass, common assault; all followed each other, with varying levels of interest given by both the JPs and indeed the hangers on.
-Some cases brought forward witnesses in their defence, while others were cross-examined by the court’s counsel, while in the background George Edbrooke recorded it all in the court minute book.
+As it was a busy listing both Justices sat down behind a wooden table and intimated to Edbrooke to begin proceedings without delay.
+The usual suspects were then presented before the justices.
+Cases of drunkenness, neighbours falling out, poaching on the Boyne, children not attending school, trespass, common assault; all followed each other, with varying levels of interest given by both the JPs and indeed the hangers-on.
+Some cases brought forward witnesses in their defence, while others were cross-examined by the court’s counsel.
+All the while, in the background, George Edbrooke busily recorded it all in the court minute book.
 The hearings were eventually adjourned for lunch with Mr Donagh advising they would reconvene at two o’clock to hear the final batch of cases.

 Fisherman Patrick Owens stepped out of his cabin in Baltray, looked up at the rain-sodden October sky, then went to his small outhouse and took out an essential part of his livelihood; a tightly bound seine fishing net.13 He spent the next hour puffing on his clay pipe while making running repairs to some of the frayed edges.
 He returned the netting to the shed, extracted a long-handled rake and walked the short distance to Braghan Bridge where several boats were pulled up onto the shore, including his own.
 As he walked he spied work being carried out on the river wall, where just two years ago the waters of the Boyne had come over and flooded many of the cabins in the village.14 Some of the other fishermen were already at the boats and two were already rowing away from the bridge and heading into the estuary.
 The tide had turned earlier that morning and he and the others were heading for the mouth of the river to rake out mussels.
 In his 15 years fishing for salmon and trout, the harvesting of mussels was by far the most strenuous of his seasonal work, as they had to use long wooden poles with a rake and a netted back to gather mussels from the river.
 The spaces between the rake teeth were wide enough to allow the smaller shellfish to slip through and grow larger for future harvesting.
 The fishermen's wives sold mussels at the market in Drogheda, but they would keep some for family use and also barter with locals for bread and maybe some tea.
 However, with the spread of the potato rot for the second year, people from Termonfeckin village had little to barter and hunger and want pervaded those who weren’t fishermen.
 Mussels weren’t that popular with the fishermen or their families but, along with the fish, they could make their living from them locally or sell them to the likes of Barnes Byrne, a fish dealer in Dyer Street, Drogheda.

-In the afternoon, with the rain easing off slightly, Fr McKeon left The Triple House, mounted his horse and set off to gather the 'Oats' collection, this time heading north towards Mullagh na Greine.15 Before he departed he had met his curate Fr Flanagan and asked him to call to the site of the new church being constructed in Sandpit to give the foreman some written instructions.
+In the afternoon, with the rain easing off slightly, Fr McKeon left The Triple House, mounted his horse and set off to gather the 'Oats' collection, this time heading towards Mullagh na Greine at the northern end of the parish.15 Before he departed he had met his curate Fr Flanagan and asked him to call to the site of the new church being constructed in Sandpit, to give the foreman some written instructions.
 Fr McKeon passed the tree-lined Rectory just as the Revd Leathley was leaving by carriage and they both briefly acknowledged each other as they passed.
-He continued by Byrne’s the blacksmiths, then turned left at the school-house junction, passed the old windmill on the right and continued on towards the crossroads below ‘The Mountains’.16 He called to the two Dolan houses, Rose on the left and Philip on the right before the cross and both gave him small amounts of oats.
-He stopped at James Devin’s on the cross itself and spent some time with him discussing the misery and hardship of the people.
+He continued by Byrne’s the blacksmiths, then turned left at the school-house junction, passed the old windmill on the right and continued on towards the road junction below ‘The Mountains’.16 He called to the two Dolan houses, Rose on the left and Philip on the right before the crossroads and both gave him small amounts of oats.
+He stopped at James Devin’s at the cross itself and spent some time with him discussing the misery and hardship of the people.
 Devin pleaded he had not enough oats to give to Fr McKeon.

 Many impoverished people from Drogheda were leaving the town to travel the countryside searching for food.
 Some walked out and turned left at Newtown Cross and made their way into Termonfeckin parish at Blackstaff Bridge and on towards Sandpit; others made their way out of Drogheda on the road along the river Boyne towards Baltray, while more came out the new road through Canonstown and Belaveathy towards Terfeckin.18 They knocked on doors along the way and then called to cabins when they reached the village.
 As the people had little or no food reserves, these destitute people only received small amounts of meal, vegetables or pieces of bread on their rounds – if they were lucky.
 The first of the beggars arrived in the afternoon; a dishevelled woman and her young daughter, both weary from their five mile trek from Drogheda and without anything to show for their travails.
 They called to the first residence as they entered Terfeckin at Bearna Bui.
 However no one answered at Patrick Verdon’s farmhouse,19 so they walked on and entered a narrow street with a row of small lime-washed cottages on the left.20 A few had dunghills outside the front door.
 At the first house she rounded the pile and rapped at the door.
 There was no answer, so she made her way to the next house and then the next.
 No one answered her appeals for food.
 No one had anything to give her.

 Fr Flanagan met the beggar woman and her daughter shuffling towards the bridge as he left the village.
-He turned onto the Sheetland road then journeyed on, passing Maguire’s Mill, Garveystown, and on reaching Cartown Cross, he turned to the right and proceeded towards Sandpit.
-He reached the site where the construction of the new church had just commenced and walked by some workmen as they dug out a foundation trench.21 He stood for a moment and watched the busy site with some excitement while a stonemason worked on a large foundation block.
+He turned onto the Sheetland road then journeyed on, passing Maguire’s Mill at Garveystown, and on reaching Cartown Cross, he turned to the right and proceeded towards Sandpit.
+He reached the site where the construction of the new church had just commenced and walked by some workmen as they dug out foundation trenches.21 He stood for a moment and watched with some excitement as a stonemason chissled away at a large foundation block.
 How fortuitous that they had Fr McKeon in the parish with his enthusiasm and commitment for implementing this new building project.
 He asked the mason the whereabouts of the foreman and then met him at the site entrance.
 He handed him Fr McKeon’s correspondence.
 The curate left the site, passing some locals who had stopped and were gazing at the workers, and walked the short distance down the road to the old thatched chapel beside Joseph Connor’s farmhouse.
 There he retrieved vestments for his next mass in Termonfeckin before retracing the route back to the Sheetland Road and on to Termonfeckin.

 Christopher Boylan had sailed beyond the North Crook22 and into the mouth of the Boyne with his crew of four including his two eldest sons on his pilot boat, the Gazelle.
 They skirted the Baltray fishermen raking mussels and moved out beyond the bar towards the brig that had been spotted earlier as it waited at the river mouth.
 Its two square-rigged masts had been visible from Cape Spy, the height in Beaulieu Woods just north of Queensborough where Boylan had a man on lookout duty for ships waiting for guidance up river to Drogheda port.
 Boylan was one of several pilots who, as a young man, was taught the route and who boarded incoming ships to help pilot them through the channel.
 His father Nicholas, also a pilot, had died suddenly four years ago, so now it was he who kept the tradition going in the family.23 Despite the westerly wind and choppy waters the brig had held its position beyond the bar for nearly an hour, waiting to receive a pilot.
 The Gazelle sailed against the incoming tide and out beyond the bar, then pulled up alongside the waiting brig.
 Christopher’s two sons helped him onto the boat then turned the Gazelle back into the estuary.
 Boylan reported to the brig’s captain then assisted in the navigation inland; passing the Maiden Tower at Mornington and the lines of direction posts on either side of the river channel on the four mile journey to Drogheda port.